YamadaMiz/mizarverifiabledocs/README.md

 # Mizar Proof Checker Plugin for DokuWiki

-This plugin integrates the Mizar proof verification system into DokuWiki, enabling users to write, verify, and debug mathematical proofs within wiki pages.
-It provides syntax highlighting, error reporting, proof checking, and allows cross-referencing other articles within the wiki for seamless mathematical documentation and collaboration.
+This plugin integrates the Mizar proof verification system into DokuWiki, enabling users to edit and verify mathematical proofs directly within wiki pages.
+It provides syntax highlighting, error reporting, proof checking, and allows cross-referencing of other articles within the wiki for seamless mathematical documentation and collaboration.

 ## Documentation